francisco-ricardo/wkt2geojson/README.md

 ## 📜 License

 This project is released under the MIT License, meaning it is open-source and freely available for anyone to use, modify, and distribute.
 You are welcome to clone the repository, use it in your projects, and contribute back with improvements.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for more details.

 ---